alertflex/cnode/README.md

 The repository includes source code of Alertflex Controller, installation script and config files for Central node, MISP docker install script.

-Alertflex is a SecOps (Security Operations) solution that helps assemble processes and technology to deal with IT security risks, threats, and issues.
+Alertflex is a SecOps (Security Operations) solution that helps assemble processes and technology to deal with modern IT security risks, threats, and issues.

-The solution works as a Security Event Manager with SOAR functionality for a distributed grid of security sensors and scanners.
-At this moment Alertflex provides an orchestrator and a single user interface for more than 20 products.
+The solution works as a Security Event Manager and Orchestrator for a distributed grid of security sensors and scanners in Hybrid IT infrastructure (on-premises and cloud-based).
+Alertflex can monitor different types of platforms Windows, Linux, Docker, Kubernetes, AWS and provides a single user interface for more than 20 products.
 Integrated products are mostly free open-source software in the areas of IDS and DevSecOps, that can be unified by Alertflex into one or several projects.

 ![](https://github.com/alertflex/cnode/blob/master/img/hld-arch.png)